Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 \subsubsection{Beneficiation subsystem}

 A particle size separator is included to remove the coarse regolith fraction.
 Although the particle size effect on the carbothermal reduction of lunar regolith is not well-researched, Samouhos et al.~\cite{Samouhos.2022} claim that the smaller particle size leads to higher efficiency in the reduction by increasing the relative surface area between regolith and carbon.
 Haas and Khalafalla~\cite{Haas.1968} also reported a decreasing efficiency of carbothermal reduction around the silica particle size of 0.13 mm.
 Without further information on particle size effects on carbothermal reduction of lunar regolith, this paper assumes that the particle size separator removes particles with a diameter larger than 0.15 mm.
-The particle size separator is based on the model by Linne et al.~\cite{Linne.2021}, where a trough covered by a size-sorting grate dumps regolith from a hopper to an auger conveyor that transports the granular material to the next subsystem.
+The particle size separator is based on the model by Linne et al.~\cite{Linne.2021}, where a trough covered by a size-sorting grate dumps regolith from a hopper to an auger conveyor that transports the granular material to the next subsystem. \revaa{The main mass and power driver of this beneficiation subsystem is the auger, which is modeled based on Benedi et al.~\cite{Benedi.2022}.} \revaasecond{Hence, while the size sorter in the study by Linne et al. is designed for removing particles larger than 25 mm, the differences in the mass and power consumption between their system and the proposed one are assumed trivial.
+Note that there may be more appropriate techniques for the size sorting of small highland regolith particles.
+For instance, Al Moinee et al.~\cite{AlMoinee.2024} used an electrostatic sieve to separate particles smaller than 0.5 mm into three groups.
+For more detailed ISRU design consideration, a tradeoff study of available beneficiation technologies and a careful consideration of feasible operations would be necessary.}